visgl/deck.gl/dev-docs/RFCs/v8.1/gpu-accelerated-geo-fencing.md

 This RFC proposes GPU Accelerated GeoFencing (filtering data to one or more polygons) technique and also explores ways to expose the functionality to deck.gl based applications.

+## Use Cases

+- Perform filtering of input object's positions, to a geological boundary (for example boundary of US state), and use this filtered data to render a Layer.
+- Perform filtering of input object's positions, to a user provided polygon(s), to highlight (render using a different color) all objects inside this polygon(s).

 ## Background